trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 The default Tezos testing testnet is called **Ghostnet**.

 > :warning: You need an account to deploy a contract with some `tez` (the Tezos native currency).
-The first time you deploy a contract with Taqueria, it is generating a new implicit account with `0 tez`.
+The first time you deploy a contract with Taqueria, it is generating a new user account with `0 tez`.

 1. Deploy your contract to the `testing` environment.
 Ut forces Taqueria to generate a default account on a testing config file.